differentprogramming/mps/readme.txt

 I'm hoping I can get other programming language nerds excited and we can implement features and libraries etc.

-Note, this system will be useful general purpose language.
-But since it's designed as the most comprehensive engineering tool it is the opposite of languages designed to control complexity in organizations.

-You have the maximum possible rope with which to hang yourself, on purpose.
+This will be useful general purpose language.
+I'm looking forward to using it.
+But since it is designed as the most comprehensive engineering tool for specifying every possible detail of how programs can work, including language decisions that would be totally unimportant details to a user, it is the opposite of languages designed to control complexity in organizations.
+You will have the maximum possible rope with which to hang yourself, on purpose.

-Now let me be clear, writing computer languages is easy and doesn't need a system like this, as long as you don't need your programs to be optimized.
+To be clear, writing computer languages is easy and doesn't need a system like this, as long as you don't need your programs to be optimized.
 Writing an interpreter that implements any semantics is trivial.
 But what fun is that?
 You want programs in your shiny new language to be competitive with programs written in anything.

-Sure, every year computers get faster, and your interpreter that's 100 times slower than an optimizing compiler is still useful because your computer is 100 times faster than one 20 years ago...
+Every year computers get faster, and your interpreter that's 100 times slower than an optimizing compiler is still useful because your computer is 100 times faster than one 20 years ago...
 But no engineer thinks that's fun.

 MPS doesn't currently support 32 bit arm, so that simplifies my targets which will be 64 bit arm and 64 bit x86.
 If the project goes somewhere, then maybe there will eventually be RISC-V support.